- Office of Financial Aid

 Office in Centennial Hall

 Student Employment Services is responsible for CSU's Student Employment Program.
-Student Employment Services and The Career Center partner to list work-study positions, on-campus student hourly positions, and is a central listing source for outside employers to post community jobs.
+Student Employment Services and The Career Center partner to list work-study positions, as well as on-campus student hourly positions.
+Additionally, The Career Center is a central listing source for outside employers to post community jobs.
 Students may view job notices on RAMweb.

 All individuals who are currently degree-seeking, and enrolled in a minimum of one credit, may use this service.

 Student employees, both work-study and student hourly, are compensated on an hourly basis and are paid every other week (based on the payroll schedule) through direct deposit to their personal checking or savings account.
-All student employees enrolled at least half-time as degree-seeking students are exempt from retirement withholdings.
+All student employees enrolled at least half-time as degree-seeking students are exempt from retirement withholding.
 Enrollment is verified every pay period.

 Several thousand students work on campus each year through the work-study and student hourly programs, and a large number of students find employment off-campus.

 CSU is an Equal Opportunity Employer, and adheres to the state’s fiscal rules and the regulations set forth by the Department of Education and the Colorado Department of Higher Education, which govern the work-study and student employment programs.

-Student Employment Services staff encourages any student seeking a job to connect with the Career Center, and any currently employed student with employment concerns, to contact them.
+Student Employment Services staff encourages any student seeking a job to connect with the Career Center, and any currently employed student with employment concerns to contact The Office of Financial Aid.

-The Registrar’s Office assists the Department of Veterans’ Affairs (VA) in providing certification for the following education benefits:
+The Office of the Registrar assists the Department of Veterans’ Affairs (VA) in providing certification for the following education benefits: